 - 1. Agenda

 - 2. Public Comment Period

 - 3. Consent Agenda

 - 4. Executive Session

 - 5. MRF Contract

 - 6. FY 24 Budget Adoption

 - 7. Other Business

-- 1. CALL TO ORDER and AGENDA Chair Paul Ruess called the meeting to order at 6:00 pm.
+1. CALL TO ORDER and AGENDA Chair Paul Ruess called the meeting to order at 6:00 pm.
 Thanked Tim Loucks for twelve years of service, introduced Margy Wiener as the new Shelburne Commissioner.
-Additionally, congratulated Bryn Oakleaf on their re-election to the City of Winooski's City Council.
+Additionally, congratulated Bryn Oakleaf on their re-election to the City of Winooski's Board.

-- 2. PUBLIC COMMENT PERIOD No discussion.
+2. PUBLIC COMMENT PERIOD - No discussion.

-- 3. Consent Agenda The Legislative Update (3.7) and SMI contract (3.6) were pulled from the consent agenda.
-Removing these items, the consent agenda was approved. - 3.6 SMI Contract Question: Regarding 20% non glass residue threshold: What would happen if a load exceed that percentage, or if an item was tested at a higher percentage. - J. Tyler responded that SMI tested our glass, and it came in at 11% or 12%, so CSWD presented 20% so we wouldn't run into problems with contamination levels.
-If a load was higher than the 20% threshold, CSWD would either get charged a contamination fee or if SMI isn't able to process the material and needed to dispose of the material then disposal costs would be passed back to CSWD. - P. Ruess noted that costs presented identified when glass quality is poor (winter), and the rate would save significant money per ton.
-In better conditions, what is the normal cost-per-ton?
-Staff note that we currently pay \$15/ton to Whitcomb quarry to take it for blending portions into road subbase per ANR specifications. - A. Lazarz asks if the new MRF will have indoor glass processing capabilities.
-S. Reeves responds that, yes, this will be include in the MRF. - M. Weiner asks if the three years in the SMI contract sync up with the new MRF, which is confirmed. - Discussion is held regarding the \$96/ton, one year and two one-year extensions, with no CPI (consumer price index, related to inflation). - Discussion of tonnage we need to take to SMI minimum that we have to meet is 27 tons/ 3 loads a week.
+3. Consent Agenda - The Legislative Update (3.7) and SMI contract (3.6) were pulled from the consent agenda.
+Removing these items, the consent agenda was approved.

+- 3.6 SMI Contract Question: Regarding 20% non glass residue threshold: What would happen if a load exceed that percentage, or if an item was tested at a higher percentage. - J. Tyler responded that our data came in at 11% or 12%, presented 20% so we wouldn't have concerns with any percentage level.
+The 20% was also set so we wouldn't run into problems with contamination levels.
+If a load was higher than the 20% threshold, we wouldn't be able to process so the hauler would have disposal cost for throwing out. - P. Ruess noted that costs presented identified when glass quality is poor (winter), and the rate would save significant money per ton.
+However, the Board had a question about costs in the other months when better conditions: what is normal cost-per-ton?
+Staff note that we currently pay \$15/ton to be Whitcomb to take it blending portions into subbase per ANR specifications. - Alison Lazarz asks if the new MRF will have indoor glass processing capabilities.
+S. Reeves responds that, yes, this will be include in the MRF. - M. Weiner asks if the three years in the SMI contract synch up with the new MRF, which is confirmed. - Discussion is held regarding the \$96/ton, one year and two one-year extensions, with no CPI (consumer price index, related to inflation). - Discussion of tonnage we need to take minimum that we have to meet is 27 tons/ 3 loads a week.
+There is no minimum tonnage.

-Motion by P. Stabler/Second by R. McCraw, Be it Resolved that the Board of Commissioners authorizes the Executive Director to enter into an agreement with Strategic Materials Inc., of Houston, TX, for a three year term commencing on March 8th, 2023 through March, 2026 for the services to manage wintertime glass generated at the CSWD Materials Recovery Facility in accordance with the attached Glass Recycling Service Agreement, at a cost not to exceed \$120,000 annually.
+Motion by P. Stabler/Second by R.McCraw, Be it Resolved that the Board of Commissioners authorizes the Executive Director to enter into an agreement with Strategic Materials Inc., of Houston, TX, for a three year term commencing on March 8th, 2023 through March, 2026 for the services to manage wintertime glass generated at the CSWD Materials Recovery Facility in accordance with the attached Glass Recycling Service Agreement, at a cost not to exceed \$120,000 annually.
 VOTING: All Ayes.
 Motion passed.

-- 3.7 Legislative Updates P. Stabler requests an update on the potential extension of the bottle bill: including timing, impact on ability to pay the bond for the MRF. - J. Holliday shared that the legislature is off this week for town meeting and returns next week.
+3.7 Legislative Updates - P. Stabler requests an update on the potential extension of the bottle bill: including timing, impact on ability to pay the bond for the MRF.

+- J. Holliday shares that the legislature is off this week for town meeting week and returns next week.
 Next week is crossover: if bill hasn't moved by that date, it cannot become law.
 This version of the bill is seeing its first year in the biennium.

--Bill H 158 passed out of Energy last week and went to Ways & Means where it was taken up on Friday for considerable discussion, but they haven't had any testimony on it.
+-Bill H 158 passed out of energy last week and went to Ways & Means where it was taken up on Friday for considerable discussion, but they haven't had any testimony on it.
 Possibly, this bill will be taken up Tuesday and reviewed.
 If the bill is moved out of Ways and Means by next Friday to the floor, there could be action on it this year.